Dadido3/D3config/README.md

 Any configuration data is stored in a tree, that serves as intermediate layer between the config files on disk, and data structures in your software.

 This should make handling configuration data as simple as possible.
+Ideally it is as simple to use as a database.
-Basically like a database you can write to or read from, without caring the way it is stored.
+You can read/write any structure or data type, without caring when and how the data is stored somewhere.

 ## Features

 - Marshal & unmarshal any structures or types.
-- Multiple configuration files (e.g. default settings, user settings, ...) are merged into one tree.
+- Can handle multiple configuration files.
+They are merged into one tree priorized by order. (e.g. user settings, default, ...)
+- Has several storage types (JSON files, YAML files), and you can add your own storages.
 - Changes are saved to disk automatically, and changes on disk are loaded automatically.
 - Event system that signals changes to the tree.
 - Safe against power loss while writing files to disk.